This post may contain affiliate links (disclosure).

 How To Make Hashbrowns

 The first step of making hashbrowns is peeling the potatoes and shredding them.
-The easiest way to shred potatoes is to use the food processor fitted with a shredder disk as shown below.
+The easiest way to shred potatoes is to use the food processor fitted with a shredder disk as shown below (click here for the food processor model I recommend on Amazon).
 If you don’t have a food processor, you can shred the potatoes using the box grater.

 Put peeled potatoes in a food processor and they will be perfectly shredded in seconds!